NYC LOCAL LAW 133 (LL133)

 - Each year between January 1st and April 31st data must be collected and submitted for the prior year

-- The owner is responsible for reporting results to the Department of Building (DOB)
+- You must report results to the NYC Department of Building (DOB)

 - Owners must maintain records for three years.
 Incomplete tenant data does not exempt the building from compliance